Scientific Name(s): Citrus limon (L.) Burm. f. [medica × aurantifolia]

-Generally recognized as safe when used as food.
-Avoid dosages above those found in food because safety and efficacy are unproven.
+Lemon has GRAS status when used as food.
+Avoid dosages greater than those found in food because safety and efficacy are unproven.

-A study in rodents reported increased bleeding and thrombin time with Citrus limon dosing.
-Interactions with concurrent anticoagulant medicines might be theorized.32
+In a study in rodents, increased bleeding and thrombin time was observed with C. limon dosing.
+Interactions with concurrent anticoagulant medicines may theoretically occur.(Riaz 2014)

-Anaphylactic allergy to lemon soap has been reported resulting from a possible cross sensitivity of citrus seed to peanut allergen.42
+Anaphylactic allergy to lemon soap has been reported, resulting from a possible cross-sensitivity of citrus seed to peanut allergen.(Glaspole 2007)

 Citrus juice is often implicated in the worsening of gastroesophageal reflux disease symptoms.
-However, no effect on lower esophageal sphincter pressure was demonstrated in a small study, and the effects are not considered to be related to fruit juice acidity.43
+However, no effect on lower esophageal sphincter pressure was demonstrated in a small study, and the effects are not considered to be related to fruit juice acidity.(Kaltenbach 2006)